songrun/VectorSkinning/README.md

 (If you don't have `pip`, install it using your OS package manager or get it from http://www.pip-installer.org/en/latest/installing.html .)

+The software depends on several compiled components.
+Binaries are provided in the repository for OS X.
+See below for compilation instructions (for other platforms, or when making changes).

 ## Running